nishantsnair/evilpython/lesson_12.md

 ```
 > You may need to type `pip install flask` before typing `python app.py` to install Flask.

-Make sure this runs properly on your computer.
+Make sure this runs properly on your computer:

+* Type `python app.py` into your command prompt.
+* Visit the URL listed in the command prompt, which should be something like `https://127.0.0.1:5000/`

 Now, to run properly on Heroku, we will need to change it to this:

 ```python